leahbannon/old-leah-website/_posts/2014-01-05-that-techlady-hackathon-we-organized-was-awesome-so-whats-next.md

   - civic hacking
 ---

 *Update!
 The next TechLady Hackathon + Training Day will be on July 26, 2014.
-More details coming soon!
-[Sign up for the newsletter.](http://leah.io/newsletter)*
+[Register here](http://techladyhackathon2.eventbrite.com) and [sign up for the newsletter for updates.](http://leah.io/newsletter)*

 On December 7, I organized a hackathon for women with significant help from [Kat Townsend][1], [Jen Higgins][2], [Shannon Turner][3], [Sarah Rigdon][4], [Rebecca Williams][5], [Shauna Dillavou][6], [Ousmane Mariko][7] (who designed our logo), and Code for DC brigade captains [Matt Bailey][8] and [Justin Grimes][9].